durbanlegend/thag_rs/README.md

 demo/fib_basic.rs -- 10
 ```

-But why bother to build a script via a shebang when you can make it a command as Rust intended?
+But why build a script via a shebang each time you use it when you can simply make it a command as Rust intended?
 See `As an executable` below.

 ### * As a REPL (Read-Evaluate-Print Loop):